 We offer test preparation courses to students taking language and entrance exams used by educational institutions in the United States, the PRC and Commonwealth countries.
-In our fiscal year ended May 31, 2009, we had approximately 582,000 student enrollments in our test preparation courses, of which approximately 229,000 were in overseas test preparation courses and 353,000 were in PRC test preparation courses.
+In our fiscal year ended May 31, 2010, we had approximately 769,000 student enrollments in our test preparation courses, of which approximately 256,000 were in overseas test preparation courses, 389,000 were in PRC test preparation courses and 124,000 were in test preparation courses for middle and high school Chinese students.

 We offer test preparation courses for the following major overseas exams: TOEFL, TSE, SAT, ACT, IELTS, GRE, GMAT, LSAT, BEC and TOEIC.
-In addition, we offer test preparation classes for the following major PRC admissions tests: CET 4, CET 6, National English Test for Entrance into Master's Degree Programs, National Math Test for Entrance of Master's Degree Programs, Professional Title English Test and PETS.
+In addition, we offer test preparation classes for the following major PRC admissions tests: CET 4, CET 6, National Tests for Entrance into Master's Degree Programs, Professional Title English Test and PETS.
 In November 2006, we established our Beijing New Oriental North Star Training School to expand into the professional certification preparation field, which includes preparation for the PRC bar, the PRC certified public accountant and civil service exams.
-In November 2007, Educational Testing Service, the creator of the TOEFL, and New Oriental reached an agreement making New Oriental's language schools the only language schools in China authorized by the Educational Testing Service to sell the TOEFL Practice Online, or the TPO, in their training classes.
+In November 2007, Educational Testing Service, the creator of TOEFL, and New Oriental reached an agreement making New Oriental's language schools the only language schools in China authorized by the Educational Testing Service to sell the TOEFL Practice Online, or the TPO, in their training classes.
 As part of the agreement, New Oriental has an exclusive right to provide the TPO as a component of its language training or test preparation courses and may also sell the TPO to the general public through its bookstores.
 Educational Testing Service will continue to sell the TPO on its own website and through its subsidiaries or other third-party resellers.

-In March 2008, we launched our "New Oriental U-Can" training program which targets middle and high school Chinese students from ages 13 to 18 who are preparing for the college entrance examination in China, known as the gaokao.
+In March 2008, we launched our "New Oriental U-Can" training program, which targets middle and high school Chinese students from ages 13 to 18 who are preparing for the college entrance examination in China, known as the gaokao.
 The gaokao is required for admission to bachelor degree programs and most associate degree programs at Chinese colleges and universities.
-In our fiscal year ended May 31, 2009, we had over 58,000 student enrollments in New Oriental U-Can.
 To complement New Oriental U-Can, we also entered the gaokao re-takers market with our acquisition of Mingshitang School, a Beijing-based private school that specializes in tutoring students who seek to retake the gaokao, in June 2008 and our acquisition of Tongwen Gaokao School, a Changchun-based private school providing similar types of services, in September 2008.
+In February 2009, we launched a customized learning program for students from ages 6 to 18, offering small class size tutoring ranging from one to five students per class, in all subjects required for the gaokao and the high school entrance examinations, respectively.
+In our fiscal year ended May 31, 2010, we had over 120,000 student enrollments in New Oriental U-Can, including the customized small-class program.
+With this two-pronged strategy of offering affordable larger classes and higher priced individualized small classes for school aged children, we aim to capture more market share in the large after-school training market in China.

-In our fiscal year ended May 31, 2009, approximately 41% and 18% of the total student enrollments in our overseas test preparation courses took place in Beijing and Shanghai, respectively, and approximately 22% of the total student enrollments in our PRC test preparation courses took place in Beijing, while no other city accounted for over 10% of the total student enrollments in our PRC test preparation courses.
+In our fiscal year ended May 31, 2010, approximately 41% and 17% of the total student enrollments in our overseas test preparation courses took place in Beijing and Shanghai, respectively, and approximately 24% of the total student enrollments in our PRC test preparation courses took place in Beijing, while no other city accounted for over 10% of the total student enrollments in our PRC test preparation courses.